Frequently Asked questions

 Find out more on how to apply here.

-All applications are evaluated by an Independent Selection Committee against the following criteria:
+All applications are evaluated by an Academic Evaluation Committee against the following criteria:

 • Academic or higher professional education.

-Successful candidates will preferably have a Masters degree (or similar) in a subject related to road safety.
-Students are not eligible to participate in the course.
+Successful applicants will have a Bachelor's degree (and preferably a Masters degree) or similar in a subject related to road safety.

 • Professional background.